Alteryx and Temporary Files

 When a workflow or Analytic App is run, a new folder is created: C:\ProgramData\Alteryx\Engine\Engine_7336_31d79603f1024c3f9706faf2d5fc8ef8_.
 All temp files for that particular workflow are saved in this folder.
 At the end of the run, the files and directory are deleted.

 To write files to a temporary location, use this shortcut to create a file path: %temp%filename.ext.

 Specifying %temp% works on any machine and writes the file to the user's specified temporary directory in the sub-folder tied to the process ID.

 Access the Temporary Directory

-The workflow constant Engine.TempFilePath is available in every workflow and will reference the full path to the user's temporary directory, including the Process ID (unknown to the user at runtime).
+The workflow constant Engine.TempFilePath is available in every workflow and references the full path to the user's temporary directory, including the Process ID (unknown to the user at runtime.)
 Workflow constants are available in tools that use the expression box and can be used and parsed (if necessary) to construct one's own file path to ensure files can be written and read from a predictable, universal location.
-Visit the Expression Editor content for more information.
+Go to Expression Editor content for more information.